 Treasurer Ann Marie Johnson

-Here are PATHS Helpful Hints for our school:
+Here are some PATHS helpful hints for our school:

 What resources will answer questions about SAINT Christopher School and the PATHS?

-The most important resource is the Parent/Student Handbook, which is given to each family when their child enters Saint Christopher School.
+The most important resource is the Parent/Student Handbook, which can be accessed electronically on Gradelink, the schools learning management system.
 The handbook contains important information about school policies.
-Many of your questions will be answered by referring to the appropriate section of the Handbook.
-Please look here before calling the office.
-Periodically, a section may be updated with new sheets sent home from school.
-The Handbook should be kept as a reference as long as you have a child at St. Christopher.
-For further information on all the topics addressed below, please consult the following resources, including ASCENDS.com, the PATHS’ meeting, the monthly calendar, the Buzz Book, the weekly Parish bulletin, and the Parish Handbook.
+Many of your questions will likely be answered by referring to the appropriate section of the Handbook.
+Periodically, a section in the handbook may be updated.
+At the start of the year, you will asked to sign an acknowledgement that you have reviewed the school handbook.
+For additional information on all the topics addressed below, please consult the following resources, including Gradelink.com, the monthly PATHS’ meeting, the Buzz Book, and the weekly Parish bulletin.
 And don’t forget…your child’s backpack!

 The Buzz Book is a directory of parents, students, and teachers at Saint Christopher School.
 It shows class lists, gives information about PATHS Executive Board and Council members and committees, lists addresses and phone numbers of families, and gives important dates throughout the year.
-A Buzz Book is sent home in September to each family who pays their PATHS’ yearly dues.
-The monthly calendar gives you a quick look at what is going on at the school for the entire month.
-It lists programs, field trips, etc. for all grades.
+A Buzz Book is sent home in September to each PATHS dues paying family.

 What is gradelink?

 Gradelink (https://secure.gradelink.com) is the website where grades are posted and much, much, more!
-It is also a valuable resource for school calendar, spelling words lists, accelerated reader list, email to teachers, lunch menu, Parish athletics, and new things are being added all of the time.
-At the start of the year, you will receive an activation code for you and each student.
-The students can access their grades and parents can view all their children’s grades.
+It is also a valuable resource for school calendar, spelling words lists, classroom calendars, lunch menus, Parish athletics information, in addition to new items that are being added all of the time.
+At the start of the year, you will receive an activation code for you and each student in your family.
+The students can access their grades and parents can view all their children’s grades .
 Please contact Mrs. Fuerst at email@example.com with any questions.
-Gradelink is a web-based program that can be assessed from any computer with an internet connection.
+Gradelink is a web-based program that can be accessed from any computer with an internet connection.

 At what grade level do students begin wearing uniforms?